Protect Your Family from Asbestos-Contaminated Vermiculite Insulation

 Will I or members of my family become ill if any of us has personally removed or handled insulation that contained asbestos?

 It is not possible to say whether your exposure may result in disease.
-Exposure to asbestos increases your risk of developing lung diseases including asbestosis, lung cancer, or mesothelioma.
-Disease may not occur until decades after exposure.
+Exposure to asbestos increases your risk of developing lung diseases including asbestosis, lung cancer, or mesothelioma, and disease may not occur until decades after exposure.
 The risk of disease increases as the level, duration, and frequency of exposure increases.
 That risk is made worse by smoking.

 If you are concerned about possible exposure, talk to your doctor and consider consulting a physician who specializes in lung diseases, also known as a pulmonologist.
 For more information on asbestos-related diseases see the Agency for Toxic Substances & Disease Registry web site at http://www.atsdr.cdc.gov/asbestos/asbestos/health_effects/ .